MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-1.md

 When you create a service principal without parameters, also complete these steps:

 * Record your system-assigned password as you can't retrieve it again.
-If you lose the password, reset it using [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset) as explained in step seven, [Reset credentials](./azure-cli-sp-tutorial-7.md).
+If you lose the password, reset it using [az ad sp credential reset](/cli/azure/ad/sp/credential#az-ad-sp-credential-reset) as explained in [Reset service principal credentials](./azure-cli-sp-tutorial-7.md).
-* Set the role assignment for your new service principal by using [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create) as explained in step 5, [Manage service principal roles](./azure-cli-sp-tutorial-5.md).
+* Set the role assignment for your new service principal by using [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create) as explained in [Manage service principal roles](./azure-cli-sp-tutorial-5.md).

 ## Create a service principal with role and scope